asyncgui/asynckivy/sphinx/notes.rst

     def thread_blocking_operation():
         '''
-        This function is called from outside the main-thread so you should not perform any graphics-related operations here.
+        This function is called from outside the main thread so you should not perform any graphics-related operations here.
         '''